-- Country Mouse: Being from Calth Uriel him seem unsophisticated in the eyes of Macragge natives like Learchus, which contributed to the friction between them when they were aspirants.
+- Country Mouse: Being from Calth makes Uriel seem unsophisticated in the eyes of Macragge natives like Learchus, which contributed to the friction between them when they were aspirants.

 - Electronic Eyes: After surviving a shot to the head by the Newborn, all he gets for it is a shiny new bionic eye.

 - Field Promotion: Received one from Idaeus, which was confirmed by Calgar.